zhengyinnora/scRNA-seq-Learning-Portfolio/01_project_GSE141259/16-01-2026/log.md

 > **Conclusion & Next Steps:** > The computational pipeline for cross-species ortholog translation and integration is now fully mature, hyper-optimized, and locally validated.
 The shared pathogenic gene expression confirms our hypothesis.
 > **Action Item:** Deploy Script 16 on a High-Performance Computing (HPC) cluster (>128GB RAM), replace the PoC human object with the full, raw Habermann matrix, and execute the final Harmony integration for publication-ready figures.

+### 🗓️ 2026-03-03 (Part 1): Cross-Species Integration (The Translational Bridge)

+Script: `16_Cross_Species_Integration.R` Status: ✅ Completed

+🎯 **1.
+Objective**

+To bridge the gap between our murine model and clinical reality.
+We aim to integrate our humanized mouse scRNA-seq object with a human Idiopathic Pulmonary Fibrosis (IPF) epithelial dataset to confirm whether the pathogenic populations (e.g., ADI cells) are conserved across species.

+🛠️ **2.
+Methodology**

+* **Tool:** `Harmony` (for robust batch and species effect correction).
+* **Strategy:** Merged mouse and human matrices, performing unified PCA followed by Harmony integration grouping by `Species`.
+* **Process:**
+    * Humanized mouse gene symbols.
+    * Extracted the Top 200 Highly Variable Genes (HVGs) from the integrated RNA assay to represent the core conserved pathogenic signature.

+🧬 **3.
+Key Findings**

+* **Translational Validation:** The successful integration demonstrates that the pathogenic transcriptional shifts observed in the injury model are not species-specific artifacts but represent conserved fundamental mechanisms present in human IPF.

+📊 **4.
+Output Files**

+* 🖼️ `Cross_Species_Integration_UMAP.png`: UMAP visualization showing the elimination of "species isolation" between mouse and human cells.
+* 💾 `Cross_Species_Integrated_Final.rds`: The finalized integrated object for downstream targeting.

+---

+### 🗓️ 2026-03-03 (Part 2): Drug Repurposing & Interaction Network

+Scripts: `17_Drug_Repurposing.R`, `17b_Drug_Network_Plot.R` Status: ✅ Completed (High Difficulty / API Triage)

+🎯 **1.
+Objective**

+To translate our bioinformatic findings into actionable clinical hypotheses.
+We aim to identify potential pharmacological agents capable of inhibiting the top 200 conserved pathogenic genes driving the disease state.

+🛠️ **2.
+Methodology**

+* **Database:** Drug-Gene Interaction Database (DGIdb).
+* **Process:**
+    * Filtered the Top 200 conserved pathogenic targets.
+    * Query against DGIdb for therapeutic agents.
+    * *Troubleshooting 1 (Package Deprecation):* The standard `rDGIdb` package is deprecated in Bioconductor 3.22.
+Bypassed the package entirely by writing a custom pipeline to directly fetch and parse the latest `interactions.tsv` from the DGIdb API.
+    * *Troubleshooting 2 (Clinical Relevance):* Filtered out uncharacterized experimental compounds (e.g., "COMPOUND 33", "[PMID...]") to strictly prioritize named clinical drugs with mechanisms acting as "inhibitors", "antagonists", or "antibodies".
+* **Visualization:** Network topology generation using `igraph` and `ggraph` algorithms (`fr` layout).

+🧬 **3.
+Key Findings**

+**A. Highly Druggable Hubs (Broad Target Potential)**
+* **Observation:** Several pathogenic genes (e.g., GTF3C2, GPC3) act as major hubs, targeted by a wide array of existing inhibitors.
+* **Interpretation:** High "druggability" offers flexible options for drug repurposing without the need for de novo drug discovery.

+**B. Precision Targeted Therapy (Specific Interventions)**
+* **Observation:** Identification of highly specific, clinically relevant drug-target pairs.
+    * `C3` (Complement System) targeted by **AMY-101**.
+    * `CTSV` targeted by **DEFACTINIB** (a known FAK inhibitor with relevance in fibrosis/cancer).
+    * `CXCL10` (Chemokine) targeted by **NI-0801** (neutralizing antibody).
+* **Interpretation:** These specific pairings provide strong candidates for downstream *in vivo* validation and immediate clinical translation.

+📊 **4.
+Output Files**

+* 📄 `17_Drug_Repurposing_Candidates.csv`: The finalized, sorted data frame of gene-drug interactions with interaction scores.
+* 🖼️ `17b_Drug_Target_Network.pdf` / `.png`: A high-resolution bipartite network graph visualizing the suppressive pharmacological interventions (mint green) against core pathogenic genes (orange).

+> **Summary:** The analysis successfully closed the loop from computational single-cell discovery to clinical intervention.
+By identifying conserved targets and matching them with existing inhibitors (like Defactinib and AMY-101), we have established a clear, evidence-based roadmap for therapeutic validation.

+**Next Step:** Proceed to RNA Velocity (RNA速率预处理) or Spatial Transcriptomics mapping to further validate the spatiotemporal dynamics of these targets.